cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

  />
 </span>

-What if, after a few days of silently recording you perform this task every day, the system could write the code to automate it for you, without you having to explain a single thing?
+What if, after a few days of silently watching you perform this task, the system could write the code to automate it for you, without you having to explain a single thing?

 This is what the technique introduced in our paper [_Program Synthesis from Partial Traces_ (PLDI 2025)](https://arxiv.org/pdf/2504.14480) does!